8fold/site-joshbruce.com/content-root/public/experiences/finances/investment-policy/content.md

 - My primary investment vehicles will be broad-based index funds.
 - I’ll leverage tax-advantaged accounts and vehicles as much as possible.
 - I’ll buy, hold, and not panic during market corrections; unless I lose all faith in American businesses, governments, and money.
-- I’ll use limit whenever possible.
+- I’ll use limit orders when possible.
-    - If purchasing 3 shares or more, I will use 3 limit orders; one at two cents above initial price, the second at 1 percent less than the initial price, and the third at 1.5 to 2 percent less than the initial price.
-If possible and practical, the will be 15 percent of the total contribution amount, the second will be 30 percent, and the third will be the remaining total contribution.
-(Buy low.)
+    - If the price per share of the asset I’m  purchasing was up the previous day, I will create:
+        - a market order at market price (partial shares),
+        - a limit order at 2 cents over the market price, and
+        - a limit order at 1 percent less than market price.
+     - If the price per share was down the previous day, I will create:
+        - a limit order at 2 cents over the market price,
+        - a limit order at 1 percent less than market price, and
+        - a limit order at 2 percent less than market price.
+     - The first order will be 15 percent of the total to be invested.
+The second order will be 35 percent of the total to be invested.
+The third order will be 50 percent of the total to be invested.
 - My savings rate and returns will be determined on a per paycheck basis as a result of the [Building Wealth Paycheck to Paycheck](/experiences/finances/paycheck-to-paycheck/) workflow.
 - I’ll do what I can to vote with my dollars on the individual level and spread the level evenly in my investments; for equities this means somewhat evenly across the total New York Stock Exchange based on market capitalization, value, and growth.
     - I’ll strive for 20 percent or less in any one sector.